Primer 55: Reformation, aborted third album and second hiatus (2007–2024)

 In early 2012, Primer 55 began playing acoustic sets through the midwestern and southeastern United States after Burns was inspired by watching old MTV Unplugged performances by bands like Nirvana and Korn.
-In 2012, As Seen On TV was reissued under the title The Big Fuck You, with bonus tracks.
+In 2012, As Seen on TV was reissued under the title The Big Fuck You, with bonus tracks.

-Primer 55 went on indefinite hiatus on October 7, 2015, as Burns would work on his band, Murder The Flesh.
+Primer 55 went on indefinite hiatus on October 7, 2015, as Burns would work on his band, Murder the Flesh.

 On August 10, 2018, J-Sin died at the age of 40 after a longtime battle with Hepatitis C.

 During December 2019, there was talk of new shows to commemorate the 20th anniversary of Introduction to Mayhem in 2020.

+Second reunion (2025–present)

+On June 1, 2025, it was confirmed that Primer 55 had once again reunited, with the lineup featuring vocalist Donny "The DRP" Polinske, guitarist Bobby Burns, bassist Joshua Toomey and drummer Preston Nash.